Why Placement Assessment

-The Colorado Community College System requires you take a college placement test to determine your readiness for college-level courses if you are not submitting current ACT/SAT scores.
-This test will also help you determine which Math and English classes you should take.
-This assessment is a great first step into college and can help you begin your successful educational journey.
-To verify which level of English and Math you need to provide either ACT, SAT, Accuplacer, or proof of completion of college level English or Math courses to the Testing Center.
-If you do not have one of these pre-existing exemptions then you can take the CCPT.
+The Colorado Community College System requires you take a college placement assessment to determine your readiness for college-level courses if you are not submitting current ACT/SAT scores.
+This assessment will help you determine which Math and English classes you meet the pre-requisites to.
+You can show you meet these requirements by providing ACT, SAT, Accuplacer, or proof of completion of college level English or Math courses to the Testing Center.
+If you do not have one of these pre-existing exemptions then you can take the CCPT to show you meet the requirements.

-Do I need to Take the College Placement Test?
+Do I need to Take the College Placement Assessment?

 You may not need to take the college placement test if you have ACT/SAT, CLEP or DSST scores, you have prior college level or approved IB or AP course work, or approved UEXCEL exams or have a recent Accuplacer score (less than five years old).

-If you have ACT/SAT, college transcript, high school transcript (less than two years old) that show you are college ready please include your PPCC student ID number and submit the unofficial transcripts to the Testing Center for evaluation prior to testing: email@example.com or fax to 719-502-3399.
+If you have ACT or SAT scores (less than 5 years old), college transcript (with classes less than 15 years old or with a completed AA, AS, BA or BS), high school transcript (less than two years old).
+These documents could show that you are college ready.
+You can submit these documents, include your PPCC student ID number with them, and submit the unofficial transcripts to the Testing Center for evaluation prior to testing: firstname.lastname@example.org or fax to 719-502-3399.
 You may also hand deliver your documents to receive the exemption to one of the three Testing Center locations (Centennial, Rampart Range, or Downtown Studio).
 College courses must be from regionally accredited colleges or universities or other approved educational institutions.

 If you have AP, IB, CLEP, DSST, UXCEL credits, please submit them and any official transcript/score reports to Admissions and Records for evaluation.